 Flughafen Zürich AG passes elements of its licence to operate the airport on to ground handling companies by issuing licences for ground handling operations.
 Flughafen Zürich AG does not perform any ground handling activities itself.
 Swissport, the largest ground handler at Zurich Airport, commands around 80% of market volume in the main ground handling activities (passenger and ramp handling).
 If the market leader were to cease operating, Flughafen Zürich AG would have to ensure the proper continuity of airport operations, including ground handling.

-3. Interruptions to business due to operational events and cybercrime
+3. Interruptions to business due to operational events and IT systems failure

 Given their tightly interconnected complexity, airport operations could be severely disrupted by operational events such as accidents or the failure of critical systems.
 Depending on the scale of the disruption, operations would have to be curtailed or even suspended altogether in order to maintain the safety of passengers and airport employees.

 Nowadays, the majority of Flughafen Zürich AG’s workflows and processes cannot be carried out properly without the aid of IT systems.
 A serious system failure could lead to the loss of personal, business-critical and/or confidential data.
 Such a scenario could result in major operational problems or even accidents.
 There is also the risk of severe interruptions to business that could conceivably last several weeks, with a concomitant loss of revenue on top of the costs for restoring operations.